HumanRobot8291/Audio-Time-logger/README.md

 # Audio-Time-logger
-It records what you say in a notebook that you can use at night to update your timesheet/log for work.
+It records what you say in a notebook that you can use later to update your timesheet/log for work.
+Speech to Text set up.

 # Prerequisites:
 You need python installed.